-The course offers a forum discussing how to develop formulation for biologic drugs.
-Case studies demonstrate how to incorporate Quality-by-Design (QbD) concept to design multivariate experiments, how to obtain representative data and how to analyze data in order to propose sound formulation of drug substance or drug product in the context of designated container closure systems.
-The course will combine how-to suggestions and real-world examples in an interactive discussion.
+The course offers a forum discussing how to develop sound formulations for biologic drugs.
+A number of case studies will be presented to demonstrate how to incorporate Quality-by-Design (QbD) concepts to assess critical material attributes (CMA), design multivariate experiments (DOE), how to obtain representative data, and how to analyze data (JMP) in order to propose robust formulation for bulk drug substance (BDS) or final drug product (FDP) in the context of designated container closure systems.
+The course utilizes real-world examples in an interactive discussion.

-Kevin Zen, Ph.D., Senior Manager, Biologics Development, Allergan
+- Kevin Zen, Ph.D., Senior Director, Biologics Development, Allgenesis Biotherapeutics

 SC5: Accelerated Stability Testing of Biologics - Detailed Agenda

-This short course guides the researcher in designing studies for accelerated stability testing of biologics.
-The course begins with basic underlying concepts governing protein drug product stability, and focuses on design principles for measuring stress and accelerated stability testing of not only the protein of interest, but also excipients and primary packaging components.
+This short course aims to guide the researcher in designing studies for accelerated stability testing of biologics.
+The course begins with basic underlying concepts governing protein drug product stability, and focuses on design principles for measuring stress and accelerated stability testing of not only the protein of interest, but also of excipients and primary packaging components.
 Strategies to handle complexities arising from their interactions will also be discussed.

 SC7: Targeting of GPCRs with Monoclonal Antibodies - Detailed Agenda

 While GPCRs (G protein-coupled receptors) are important therapeutic targets, it has been challenging to discover therapeutically relevant antibodies against them.
 This course examines different steps along the anti-GPCR antibody discovery pathway and highlights various approaches to accomplishing each step.
-Topics include: 1) Antibody discovery, 2) Assays to measure antibody binding, 3) In vitro assays to measure functional activity of the antibody, and 4) Review of promising GPCR targets and antibodies in the clinic.
+The topics to be covered include: 1) antibody discovery, including methods to generate antibodies and antigen preparation; 2) assays to measure antibody binding, such as an EC50 using cells expressing the GPCR; 3) in vitro assays to measure functional activity of the antibody, including antagonism (IC50) or agonism using chemotaxis, calcium, cAMP or other cell-based assays; and 4) review of promising GPCR targets and antibodies in the clinic.